Cyber Security Headlines – May 6, 2022

 Every ISP in the US must block these 3 pirate streaming services

-A FEDERAL JUDGE has ordered all internet service providers in the United States to block three pirate streaming services operated by Doe defendants who never showed up to court and hid behind false identities.
+According to WIRED, “a Federal judge has ordered all internet service providers in the United States to block three pirate streaming services operated by Doe defendants who never showed up to court and hid behind false identities.”
 The orders affect Israel.tv, Israeli-tv.com, and Sdarot.tv, as well as related domains listed in the rulings which were issued April 26.
-Each ruling provides a list of 96 ISPs that are expected to block the websites, including Comcast, Charter, AT&T, Verizon, and T-Mobile.
-But the rulings say that all ISPs must comply even if they aren’t on the list.
-The defendants are liable for copyright infringement and violated the anti-circumvention provision of the Digital Millennium Copyright Act (DMCA).
+Each of the rulings lists 96 ISPs that are expected to block the websites.
+These include Comcast, Charter, AT&T, Verizon, and T-Mobile.
+In adddition, the rulings say that all ISPs must comply even if they aren’t on this list of 96.
+The defendants named in this ruling are “liable for copyright infringement and violated the anti-circumvention provision of the Digital Millennium Copyright Act (DMCA).”

 (Wired)